Georgia bar owner removes $3,714 worth of bills stapled to the walls to give to unemployed staff

 TYBEE ISLAND, Ga. — Before the coronavirus pandemic, Jennifer Knox would walk into her bar and soak in the sounds of people chatting while sipping on their drinks and listening to local musicians strum along on their guitars.

-Now, her restaurant, The Sand Bar — located in Tybee Island — is quiet, with no customers or employees in site.
+Now, her restaurant, The Sand Bar — located in Tybee Island, Georgia — is quiet, with no customers or employees in site.

 Like many other restaurants, The Sand Bar had to close its doors after officials put stay-at-home orders in place and mandated restaurants switch to takeout and delivery only.
 The restrictions, put in place to help control the spread of the virus, also left businesses — including Knox’s — struggling financially.